IOTechSystems/xrt-examples/AzureSphere/README.md

-1. Install the XRT for Azure Sphere package on either a Windows or Linux (Ubuntu) host PC and open one of the Azure Sphere examples with an IDE (Visual Studio Code).
+1. Install the XRT for Azure Sphere package on either a Windows or Linux (Ubuntu) host PC and open one of the Azure Sphere examples with an IDE for example Visual Studio Code.

 2. Using the IOTech [Device Configuration Tool](https://dct.iotechsys.com/) create a *Device Profile.json* configuration file representing